Students will be able to:

 Distribute copies of Comparing Investment Results.
 Review instructions with students.
 Slide 7.
 Discuss answers with students.
 (Answers to questions: How do these results compare with the accumulated balances in the first example (group assignment)?
 More money is earned in both accounts.
 What made the difference in the two assignments?
 8% earns more than 7% and accelerates the power of compound interest.
 What can you conclude about investing for retirement?
 Check interest rates and start investing early.)

-Have the students turn in their completed spreadsheet and a short paragraph summarizing the power of compound interest.
+Have students write a short paragraph summarizing what they learned about the power of compound interest and investing early.

 Have students redo the exercise with Mia Saver continuing her contributions of $200 per month and earning 7% until retirement at age 65.
 Discuss her total earnings and and how they compare to Ima’s.